tford-dev/techDegreeProject5/README.md

 # techDegreeProject5
-Project that uses <a href="https://randomuser.me/documentation" target="_blank">randomuser api<a/>.
+Project that uses <a target="_blank" href="https://randomuser.me/documentation">randomuser api<a/>.
 Displays 12 persons and allows user to toggle between each person as well as search each person by name, location, or birthday.